Kernel Methods for the Approximation of Nonlinear Systems: Empirical Balancing of Nonlinear Systems in RKHS

 \subsection{Empirical Gramians in RKHS}

-Following~\cite{moore}, we estimate the controllability Gramian by exciting each coordinate of the input with impulses while setting $x_0 = 0$.
+Following~\cite{moore}, we estimate the controllability Gramian by exciting each coordinate of the input with impulses\footnote{This is not a limitation of our approach, other input signals can be used such as a white gaussian noise, cf. \cite{acc2012} for preliminary results.} while setting $x_0 = 0$.
 One can also further excite using rotations of impulses as suggested in~\cite{lall}, however for simplicity we consider only the original signals proposed in~\cite{moore}.
 Let $u^i(t) = \delta(t)e_i$ be the $i$-th excitation signal, and let $x^i(t)$ be the corresponding response of the system.
-Form the matrix $X(t) = \bigl[x^1(t) ~\cdots~ x^m(t)\bigr] \in \RR^{n\times m}$, so that $X(t)$ is seen as a data matrix with column observations given by the respective responses $x^i(t)$.
+Form the matrix so that $X(t)$ is seen as a data matrix with column observations given by the respective responses $x^i(t)$.
 Then $W_c\in\RR^{n\times n}$ is given by

 We can approximate this integral by sampling the matrix function $X(t)$ within a finite time interval $[0,T]$ assuming the regular partition $\{t_i\}_{i=1}^N, t_i = (T/N)i$.
 This leads to the empirical controllability Gramian